When companies try to build a hot desking policy (or desk sharing), they typically run into a few big issues:

 Once you have these things in place, you can begin experimenting with hot desking to see if it works for your company.
-On that note, remember to start small and don’t overdo your policies.
+On that note, remember to start small and don’t overdo your work policies.

 Trying to do too much at once is a recipe for failure, as is overwhelming your employees with 50-page guidelines for coming to the office.
 That’ll likely discourage everyone and make it impossible for you to draw any meaningful conclusions.